K-PaaS/application-platform-guide-eng/install/service/mysql.md

 ## <div id='3'> 3.
 MySQL Linkage Sample Web App Description

-This Sample App can be used as it is bound with the MySQL service when distributed to PaaS-TA while the MySQL service is provisioned.
+This Sample App can be used as it is bound with the MySQL service when deployed to PaaS-TA while the MySQL service is provisioned.

 ### <div id='3.1'> 3.1.
 Register MySQL Service Broker
 Once the Mysql service pack has been deployed, the application must first register the MySQL service broker to use the service pack.